Paweł Strzelecki: Early years

-Strzelecki was born in 1797, in Głuszyna (Glausche) near Poznań (Posen), in the Polish territory occupied by the Kingdom of Prussia.
+Strzelecki was born in 1797, in Głuszyna near Poznań (Posen), in the Polish territory occupied by the Kingdom of Prussia.
 He was the third child of Franciszek Strzelecki and Anna née Raczyńska, both from Polish nobility (szlachta), who leased the Głuszyna estate at the time.
 In Australia, Strzelecki was referred to as Count though there is no proof that he actually approved or used such a title himself.

 As Poznań was then under Prussian control, Strzelecki was a Prussian citizen.
 He left school without matriculating, then served briefly in the Prussian Army in the 6th Regiment of Thuringian Uhlans, at the time known as the Polish Regiment because the majority of the staff were Poles.
 Strzelecki submitted his resignation due to the strict Prussian discipline that he did not approve of.
 There are some suggestions that he deserted the Regiment but in the official history of the Regiment the name Strzelecki does not appear.
 Not long after, he became a tutor at a manor of local nobility.
-He fell in love with his young student, a girl of 15, Aleksandryn (Adyna) Turno, but was rejected as a suitor by her father, Adam Turno.
+He fell in love with his young student, a girl of 15, Aleksandryna (Adyna) Turno, but was rejected as a suitor by her father, Adam Turno.
 There are stories that Strzelecki attempted unsuccessfully to elope with Adyna, but biographers find this unlikely.
 Adyna and Strzelecki exchanged letters over 40 years but they never married.
 Provided with funds by his family, Strzelecki travelled in Austria and Italy.
 He eventually came under the notice of the Polish Prince Franciszek Sapieha who placed him in charge of his large estate in the Russian-occupied part of Poland.
 Strzelecki was then about 26 years of age and carried out his duties very successfully.
 Some years later the prince died, and a dispute arose between his son and heir, Eustace, and Strzelecki.
 Eustace refused to pay Strzelecki the prince's bequest – a huge sum of money and a considerable estate – accusing him of bad faith and prevarication.
 After four years the dispute was settled.
 Strzelecki left Poland about 1829 and stayed some time in France, from where he travelled to Africa.

 He had no formal training in geology, a science then in its infancy in England, but was probably, like his English contemporaries, self taught.

 On 8 June 1834, he sailed from Liverpool to New York.
 He travelled widely in North America, analysing soil, examining minerals (tradition claims he discovered copper in Canada), and visiting farms to study soil conservation and to analyse the gluten content of wheat.
 In South America in 1836 he visited the most important mineral areas and he went up the west coast from Chile to California.
 During this time he became a strong opponent of the slave trade.
 He went to Cuba, Tahiti and the South Sea Islands, and came to New Zealand probably about the beginning of 1839.